Fundamental limit on the heralded single photons' spectral brightness: The signal's heralding probability

-Regarding the behavior of $h_s$ against the coupling power in \fig{three}(a), the FWM efficiency, i.e., $|\bar{\kappa}|^2$ [see \eq{biphoton}], and the variation of the ground-state decoherence rate $\gamma$ are the two main effects.
-The fraction involving $\Omega_c$ in $|\bar{\kappa}|^2$ [see \eq{FWM}] illustrates that as the term of $\Omega_c^2$ was smaller than that of $8\gamma\Delta_c^2/\Gamma$ in the denominator, which was the experimental situation, the biphoton generation rate $R_b$ increases with the numerator's $\Omega_c^2$.
+Regarding the behavior of $h_s$ against the coupling power in \FigThreeA, the FWM efficiency, i.e., $|\bar{\kappa}|^2$ [see \eq{biphoton}], and the variation of the ground-state decoherence rate $\gamma$ are the two main effects.
+The fraction involving $\Omega_c$ in $|\bar{\kappa}|^2$ [see \eq{FWM}] illustrates that the biphoton generation rate $R_b$ increases with the numerator's $\Omega_c^2$, when the term of $\Omega_c^2$ was smaller than that of $8\gamma\Delta_c^2/\Gamma$ in the denominator.
+The experimental condition indeed satisfied $\Omega_c^2 <$ $8\gamma\Delta_c^2/\Gamma$.
 Furthermore, the pre-determined value of $\gamma$ increased with the coupling power, and a more significant $\gamma$ resulted in a smaller $R_b$.
 The combined effect of $|\bar{\kappa}|^2$ and $\gamma$ results in an optimum $R_b$ against coupling power.
-In \fig{three}(a), the pump power and detuning were constant, and the signal photon generation rate $R_s$ did not change.
+In \FigThreeA, the pump power and detuning were constant, and the signal photon generation rate $R_s$ did not change.
 Hence, $h_s$ ($= R_b/R_s$) slightly varied with the coupling power and had an optimum value against it.

-Regarding the behavior of $h_s$ against $\Delta_c$ in \fig{three}(b), the non-EIT atoms and FWM efficiency, $|\bar{\kappa}|^2$, are the two main effects.
+Regarding the behavior of $h_s$ against $\Delta_c$ in \FigThreeB, the non-EIT atoms and $|\bar{\kappa}|^2$ are the two main effects.
 We did not show the data point for $\Delta_c/2\pi <$ 0.5~GHz in the figure, because as $\Delta_c$ approached zero, $h_s$ dropped dramatically due to the absorption of non-EIT atoms (see the study in Ref.~\cite{OurOpticaQ2025}).
 Note that in this work, the absorption coefficient is reduced to 0.1 at $\Delta_c/2\pi =$ 630~MHz.
 As $\Delta_c \geq$ 0.5~GHz, it decreased the FWM efficiency as indicated by the term of $\gamma^2\Delta_c^2$ in the denominator of $|\bar{\kappa}|^2$.
 Note that the pre-determined $\gamma$ values were about the same against $\Delta_c$.
 The theoretical predictions calculated from \eq{biphoton} consider all of the effects on $R_b$, including the above-mentioned non-EIT atoms and FWM efficiency, due to the coupling detuning.
 Since the pump power and detuning were constant, $R_s$ remained the same.
 Thus, for $\Delta_c/2\pi \geq$ 0.5~GHz, $h_s = (R_b/R_s)$ changed slightly compared with $h_p$, and the value of $h_s$ first increased and then decreased with $\Delta_c$.